Schumix/Schumix2/Readme.en.md

 ## Windows

-### Monodevelop/Xamarin Studio
+### Monodevelop / Xamarin Studio
-When using Monodevelop the `gettext` is needed for translating the language files.
+When using Monodevelop / Xamarin Studio the `gettext` is needed for translating the language files.
 <br/>Download and install it. `http://gnuwin32.sourceforge.net/packages/gettext.htm`
 <br/>The compiling is simple.
 Open the `Schumix.sln` file.
 <br/>Choose the configuration that fits for you and compile it.